Michael-Tro/chirps_analysis/README.md

-Setting up this repository as a template for starting other projects.
-It sets up a nice reproducable, but extreamly simple environment for data science or other work.
-Maybe someday I'll work it up into a cookie cutter or something.
-For now just use the Makefile to get started.
+Setting up this repository for this analysis.
+It uses `docker` and `uv` to manege dependancies and spin up a jupyter server in a container.

+The anaysis is done in a seies of notebooks

 # Prerequisites

 `make`
 `docker`

 That's it!
-Honeslty you dont even need make!
+Honeslty you dont even need `make`!

-# Check out the make file for some commands to get you started

-The two main ones you may want are:
+# Working with the infastructure

+Start up the jupyter server:
 `make start`

+Conncet to the server:
 `make bash`